zhangjunhd/reading-notes/Computation-Algorithm/UnderstandingComputation.md

 ### General-Purpose Machines
 By reimplementing Tape, TMRule, DTMRulebook, and DTM as Turing machine rules, we are able to design a machine that can simulate any other DTM by reading its rules, accept states, and initial configuration from the tape and stepping through its execution, essentially acting as a Turing machine rulebook interpreter.
 A machine that does this is called a `universal Turing machine (UTM)`.

-# Part II.
-Computation and Computability
-## Chapter 6.
-Programming with Nothing

 [1]: http://en.wikipedia.org/wiki/Fixed_point_(mathematics)
 [2]: http://en.wikipedia.org/wiki/Monotonic_function
 [3]:http://en.wikipedia.org/wiki/Partially_ordered_set